 Science and Technology (TOAST).
 These initiatives, developed in

-partnership with families and community members, would provide
+partnership with families and community members, will provide

 additional services to support students and families, including services